pkovzz/ngx-otp-input/README.md

 The `options` input is an object that allows you to configure the OTP form.
 For a list of available options, refer to the [Configuration options](#configuration-options) section.

+### `otp: string | null | undefined`

+The `otp` input is a string that allows you to set the OTP value of the form.
+This input is useful when you want to pre-fill the form with an OTP value.
+If the `otp` input is set to `null` or `undefined`, the form will be empty.
+The library will match the length of the OTP value with the `otpLength` option and fill the input fields accordingly, in case the OTP value is shorter than the `otpLength` option, the remaining fields will be empty.
+If the given value will not match the `regexp` option, the library will throw an error.

 ### `status: NgxOtpStatus | null | undefined`

 The `status` input is a string that allows you to set the status of the OTP form.
 The status can be one of the following values: `null`, `undefined`, `'success'` or `'failed'`.
 This status is only used to visually indicate the result of the OTP verification process.